davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 This gives us a matrix $G$ which is a new version of $T$ which has been slightly redistributed according to our tuning probability.
-Now, during any step of our walk, the walker might jump to any other page, but it is most likely to follow the links present on each page.
+Now, during any step of our walk, the walker might jump to any other page, but it is more likely to follow the links present on each page.

 Let's calculate $G$ using the $4 \times 4$ transition matrix above (with the